DouglasKGlover/nuxt-contentful-1/README.md

 - Added a general use page w/ Title and Slug (and 3 examples)
 - Created plugins/contentful.js w/ base setup
 - Restricted the use of "/" in slugs for generalPage
+- Sorted entries referenced on home page by createdAt, descending (latest entry first)

+#### Netlify

+- Created Production and Preview builds on Netlify
+- Set up the Netlify app on Contentful for manual Prod and Preview builds

+### TODO

+- i18n
+- Need to build out "page builder" functionality and mirror the Contentful content onto the site proper